T1000-Swift-Hail/PROJECT-2/README.md

 // Supporter

 ### Project Description :
-// It is a platform for matches tackits
+// It is a platform for matches tickits

 ### Features List :